1992–93 Seton Hall Pirates men's basketball team

 The 1992–93 Seton Hall Pirates men's basketball team represented Seton Hall University during the 1992–93 NCAA men's college basketball season.
 The Pirates were led by eleventh year head coach P.J.
 Carlesimo.

+The Pirates had two wins streaks of 10+ games, won the Big East regular season and tournament championships, and received an automatic bid to the NCAA tournament as #2 seed in the Southeast region.
+After a one sided victory over Tennessee State, Seton Hall would be upset by Western Kentucky 72–68.